giuthas/patkit/docs/Development_guide.markdown

 ### Making a release

-A release of PATKIT is created as follows:
+A release of PATKIT is created as following these steps.

+In the fork repository:
 1. If planning a major or minor release (first or second version number increments), check that all features in the current roadmap are either done (implemented and merged to local `devel`, after which you should